tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ---

-### Lesson 10 Mon 6/23/23
+### Lesson 10 Mon 6/23/25
 We have our demo day when all students give demos of their apps and review other students' apps.
 We also review the asynchronous students apps....

-### Lesson 11 Tue 6/24/23
+### Lesson 11 Tue 6/24/25
-Explore using NextJS to create React Apps which interact with React Native Apps
+Continue learning how to create webapps with Nodejs/Express/Mongoose

 ### Lesson 12 Wed 6/25/23
-Explore using NodeJS/Express/Mongodb as a backend
+Explore building APIs for the mobile app communicating using JSON

 ### Lesson 13 Thu 6/26/25
-Deployment and User Testing
+Continue with NodeJS/Express/Mongoose and look into deployment on the free tier of render.com and mongodb atlas

 ---

 ---

-## Week 5
+## Week 5 - Deployment and Final Project Showcase

 ---